kylemclaren/mongo-transporter/README.md

 ## What is does

+- Connect to both the source and the destination and finds the oplog timestamp
+- Copies all the collections in parallel
+- Tails the oplog from the initial timestamp, and applies the operations in a batch (ignoring a list of blacklisted commands - dropDatabase, etc).
+There is no conflict resolution with Transporter.
+When writing to the source and the destination, the last write always wins.

 ## What it does not do (yet)

 - Copy DB users
-- Copy Indexes
+- Copy indexes

 ## Thanks

 The engineers at [Compose](https://compose.io) for making an awesome tool, Transporter.

-This app uses the Go Buildpack for Heroku by @kr: https://github.com/kr/heroku-buildpack-go
+This app uses the [Go Buildpack for Heroku](https://github.com/kr/heroku-buildpack-go) by @kr

 ## To Do